 In Ghost in the Shell: Stand Alone Complex, Section 9 escorts a convoy with plutonium out of the ruins of Tokyo when a gang of refugees blocks the street.
-Clearing the streets turns into a firefight when a soldier mistakes a wrench in a man's hand as a gun.
+Clearing the streets turns into a firefight when a soldier mistakes a wrench in a man's hand for a gun (thanks to a bit of a prod from Gouda).
 But as the entire convoy was just a decoy, the entire thing was probably set up by Gouda with exactly such an outcome in mind.

 Happens literally in Angel Densetsu, with one of the policeman thinking that the wallet must be a hidden weapon, whereas Kitano was just trying to give a lost wallet to the police.
 It's Played for Laughs.

 Golgo 13 has threatened to do this many times.
 Reach for something — anything — in your coat pocket and he will have his gun aimed at you before you can blink.
 So make sure you pull the object out slowly so that he can see that it isn't a weapon.

 A character in Monster becomes paranoid that his bodyguard is going to kill him and shoots him when the guard reaches in his pocket for a pack of cigarettes.
 The other bodyguards come for revenge.